pakoito/wargames/small-tricks/README.md

 # Components

-A 6x6 Hexagonal boardgame with flat top hexagons
+A 6x6 Hexagonal boardgame with flat top hexagons.

-4-8 dice to represent the Units
+6 dice to represent the Units.

-One piece of paper or phone to track the damage on Units
+One piece of paper or phone to track the damage on Units.

 # Rules of a Match